boospot/jupiterx-classic/readme.md

 * single post type
 * archive pages for these post types
 * shortcodes for these post types.

+**Can i control which Post types to register**
+Yes, Please go to WprdPress Admin > Settings > JupiterX Classic

 ---
 ## Installation